Intergovernmental Panel on Climate Change: Special reports 2018–2019

 In 2019 the IPCC released two more special reports that examine different parts of the climate system.
-The Special Report on Climate Change and Land (SRCCL) examined how the way we use land affects the climate.
+The Special Report on Climate Change and Land examined how the way we use land affects the climate.
 It looked at emissions from activities such as farming and forestry rather than from energy and transport.
 It also looked at how climate change is affecting land.
 All three IPCC working groups and its Task Force on National Greenhouse Gas Inventories collaborated on the report.
-The report found that climate change is adding to the pressures we are putting on our land we use to live on and grow our food.
-It will only be possible to keep warming well below 2ºC if we reduce emissions from all sectors including land and food, it said.
+The report found that climate change is adding to the pressures we are putting on the land we use to live on and grow our food.
+It will only be possible to keep warming well below 2 °C if we reduce emissions from all sectors including land and food, it said.

-The Special Report on the Ocean and Cryosphere in a Changing Climate (SROCC) examined how the ocean and frozen parts of the planet interact with climate change.
-(The cryosphere includes frozen systems such as ice sheets, glaciers and permafrost.)
+The Special Report on the Ocean and Cryosphere in a Changing Climate examined how the ocean and frozen parts of the planet interact with climate change.
+(The cryosphere includes frozen systems such as ice sheets, glaciers, and permafrost.)
 IPCC Working Groups I and II prepared the report.
 The report highlighted the need to tackle unprecedented changes in the ocean and cryosphere.
 It also showed how adaptation could help sustainable development.

 Methodology Reports

 The IPCC has a National Greenhouse Gas Inventories Programme.
 It develops methodologies and software for countries to report their greenhouse gas emissions.
-The IPCC’s Task Force on National Greenhouse Gas Inventories (TFI) has managed the program since 1998.
-Japan’s Institute for Global Environmental Strategies (IGES) hosts the TFI’s Technical Support Unit.
+The IPCC's Task Force on National Greenhouse Gas Inventories (TFI) has managed the program since 1998.
+Japan's Institute for Global Environmental Strategies hosts the TFI's Technical Support Unit.

-The IPCC approves its methodology reports at sessions of the Panel.
-The Panel adopts the Methodology Report’s Overview Chapter by endorsing it section by section.